CUBRID/cubrid-manual/en/sql/query/json_table.rst

 - name FOR ORDINALITY: this type keeps track of a row's number inside a COLUMNS clause.
 The column's type is INTEGER.
 - name type PATH json path [on empty] [on error]: Columns of this type are used to extract json_values from the specified json paths.
 The extracted json data is then coerced to the specified type.
   If the path does not exist, json value triggers the on empty clause.
-The on error clause is triggered if the extracted json value is a json array, a json object or if the extracted json value is not coercible to the target type.
+The on error clause is triggered if the extracted json value is not coercible to the target type.

   - on empty determines the behavior of JSON_TABLE in case the path does not exist.
 On empty can have one of the following values: